venkataravuri/ai-ml-notes/docs/machine-learning.md

 In a classification problem, the model’s output is usually a vector of probability for each category.
 Often, this vector is usually expected to be “logits,” i.e., real numbers to be transformed to probability using the softmax function, or the output of a softmax activation function.

 ##### What is distiction between Gradient and Derivative?
 Simply put, a gradient is a vector that goes in the direction of a function’s sharpest ascend whereas a derivative quantifies the rate of shift of a function at a certain location.

+The derivative of a function is the change of the function for a given input.
+The gradient is simply a derivative vector for a multivariate function.

 Although both ideas include calculating slopes, derivatives emphasize one variable while gradients take into account a few variables at once.
 [Source](https://allthedifferences.com/exploring-the-distinction-gradient-vs-derivative/)

 What is the Difference Between Gradient and Partial Derivative?
 A gradient represents the vector pointing in the direction of the steepest ascent of an equation and encompasses partial derivatives about all variables, whereas a partial derivative reflects the rate of shift of a function about one particular variable while keeping other variables at a single value.